Types of Birds You'll See Around Lake Charles

-Thanks to its location along major migratory routes, there are so many different species of birds spotted in Southwest Louisiana that you never know what you’ll see next.
+Thanks to its location along major migratory routes, so many species of birds are spotted in Southwest Louisiana along the Creole Nature Trail All-American Road that it's always a surprise what you’ll see next.
 Here are the most common types to look for – and when and where to find them.
+More exotic bird species are commonly signed throughout the area, too, so be on the lookout for something rare.

 Neotropical Migrants